What is Life Insurance in New Zealand?

 Term life insurance is the most popular and affordable type of life insurance in New Zealand.
 It provides coverage for a specific period (the "term"), typically 10, 20, or 30 years, with level premiums that remain the same throughout the term.
 If you die during the term, your beneficiaries receive the full sum insured.
 If you outlive the term, coverage ends and no payout is made.

 Term life insurance is ideal for covering specific financial obligations like mortgages, providing for dependent children until they're independent, or replacing income during your working years.
-Premiums are significantly lower than whole life insurance - often 60-80% less for the same coverage amount.
+Premiums tend to be lower than whole life insurance for the same coverage amount.
 Most NZ families choose term life insurance for its affordability and straightforward coverage.

 Whole Life Insurance